cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/namespaces.rst

   namespaces when using the CDAP HTTP RESTful API.

 - The CDAP :ref:`Command Line Interface <cli>` is namespace-aware.
-You set the namespace you are currently using; the command prompt displays it as visual indicator.
+You set the namespace you are currently using; the command prompt displays it as a visual reminder.